mpsdskd/3D-Print-Plane/README.md

         - rough parts approx. along airflow
     - "low resolution" in z (-> Layer height)
         - Wing must be printed vertically with layer = xy-plane
-    - Reinforcements can be made by constructing very slim Cuts into the model.
-On Both sides of the cut the Slicer will create wall lines, thus adding additional plastic in places needed
+    - ~~ Reinforcements can be made by constructing very slim Cuts into the model.
+On Both sides of the cut the Slicer will create wall lines, thus adding additional plastic in places needed ~~
-        - Useful with reinforcemnts for wing spar, and screws
+        - ~~Useful with reinforcemnts for wing spar, and screws~~
-        - Creade ribs by making a cut through the wing
+        - ~~Creade ribs by making a cut through the wing~~
+    - Reinforcements:
+        - Parts in CAD are solid and should in general be printed as hollow -> no infill, wall thickness one line
+        - Reinforcements (Ribs, reinforcements for screws) are designed as solid parts as well, exported as 3d meshes and used as infill modifier meshes in your favourite slicer

 - Maximum lightweight design
     - <500g for personal insurance purposes